liquidlight/deployer-typo3-ci/README.md

     - The `http_user` may need to be set (e.g. CST)
     - The `writable_mode` might need to be changed
     - You may need to set `set('writable_use_sudo', false);` if there is no sudo
-15. Once happy it is deploying correctly, remove the `DEPLOYER_FLAGS` CI variable
+15. Once happy it is deploying correctly, remove the `DEPLOYER_FLAGS` CI variable & add `deployer` as a tag
 16. Update the file in `/etc/cron.d/[domain_name]` to point to the correct place (or update in cPanel)
 17. Update the `apache` config (if converting an existing site) to point to `current/html` (for cPanel, repoint the `public_html` symlink to `www/current/html`)
-18. Regenerate the [SSL certificate with Certbot](https://hub.lldocs.dev/sysadmin/debian/ssl-certificates?_highlight=cert#installing-and-generating-ssl-certificate) to point to the new web root
+18. Regenerate the [SSL certificate with Certbot](https://hub.lldocs.dev/sysadmin/debian/ssl-certificates?_highlight=cert#installing-and-generating-ssl-certificate) to point to the new web root (you can run `certbot renew --dry-run` to see the currently active domains & sites)
+19. Run an scheduler tasks that might make temporary files

 ### Code Examples